Itinerant magnetism in the triangular lattice Hubbard model at half-doping: Application to twisted transition-metal

 \subsection{Details of variational infinite projected entangled pair states study}

 We adopt square-lattice-like projected entangled pair states (PEPS), i.e., for the tensor at each site, there is one leg for the local Hilbert space (dimension 4) and four legs (dimension $D$) connecting four out of six physical nearest neighbors (Fig.~\ref{fig:PEPSnet}).
-The physical neighbor structure of the Hamiltonian is restored by not only coupling four nearest neighbors on the square-lattice-like network but also two out of four next-nearest neighbors (diagonals).
-This technical choice simplifies the implementation, since it enables to reuse the toolbox developed for the square lattice, though it comes with the drawback that the lattice symmetries are not reproduced exactly at low D, but they are typically restored at sufficiently large D.
+The physical neighbor structure of the Hamiltonian is restored by coupling not only four nearest neighbors on the square-lattice-like network but also two out of four next-nearest neighbors (diagonals).
+This technical choice simplifies the implementation, since it enables one to reuse the toolbox developed for the square lattice, though it comes with the drawback that the lattice symmetries are not reproduced exactly at low D, but they are typically restored at sufficiently large D.

-We implement charge U(1) conservation to fix the charge density as well as to accelerate calculations.
+We implement charge U(1) conservation to fix the charge density and to accelerate calculations.
 This puts a restriction on the choice of the unit cell: The number of particles in each unit cell must be an integer.
 For example, the choice $3\times 3$ for $3/2$ is not possible because the number of particles per unit cell, 27/2, is not an integer.
 Therefore, the unit cell has to be enlarged to at least $3\times 6$.
 We have implemented PEPS states with both real and complex numbers.
-Using real numbers restricts the magnetic order to the xz plane, but it turns out that we have not obtained obvious non-coplanar states using complex numbers.
+Using real tensors restricts the magnetic order to the xz plane.
+However, even with complex tensors we do not obtain clear evidence of non-coplanar states or finite chirality.

-The calculation of physical quantities, e.g., energy densities and magnetic moments, and also the gradient for optimizations are obtained by contracting the infinite PEPS.
+The calculation of physical quantities, e.g., energy densities and magnetic moments, and also the gradient for optimizations, corresponds to contracting the infinite PEPS.
 We adopt the corner transfer matrix (CTM) method~\cite{CTM} for the approximate contraction, where the contraction error is controlled by an additional bond dimension $\chi$.
-In our calculations, we use $3D^2\leq \chi \leq 9D^2$ for which the contraction error of measurements are much smaller than the symbol sizes.
-For the optimization, we typically use $\chi=3D^2$.
+In our calculations, we use $3D^2\leq \chi \leq 9D^2$ for which the contraction errors of the measurements are much smaller than the symbol sizes.
+For optimization, we typically use $\chi=4D^2$.